 HRA employer contribution rules for ICHRA

-As we’ve already seen, while there aren’t any contribution limits with ICHRA, there is the issue of how little you can actually contribute, which changes from year to year.
+As we’ve already seen, while there aren’t any contribution limits with ICHRA plans, there is the issue of how little you can actually contribute, which changes from year to year.

 The minimum amount is determined by the issue of ICHRA affordability and how the HRA interacts with premium tax credits.